- The Budget

 - Are not subject to the project compliance requirements

 Participant Support Costs are those costs paid to or for participants in connection with JU hosting an event, meeting, or conference, etc., under a sponsored project.
 Applicable costs include but are not limited to event fees, food, stipends, and travel.
 Some sponsors, such as the National Science Foundation, have specific conditions associated with this category.

 Indirect Cost rates are generated in collaboration with the federal government, and are based upon complex formulas and negotiations with our cognizant agency, the US Department of Health and Human Services.

-For activities occurring on campus, JU applies a rate of 39% to the salary/wage/fringe base.
+For activities occurring on campus, JU applies a rate of 36.70% to a Modified Total Direct Costs (MTDC) base.
 For activities occurring off campus, JU applies a rate of 13.70% to the MTDC base.
 Click here for the current rate agreement.

-EFFECTIVE January 4, 2016, a portion of the recovered indirect costs generated through grant or contract awards will be returned to University stakeholders to spur additional sponsored program activity.
+JU distributes a portion of the recovered indirect costs generated through grant or contract awards to University stakeholders to spur additional sponsored program activity.
 CLICK HERE to read the full policy.

 |Percentage of costs recovered||Stakeholder recovered costs will be returned to|

 The Controller's Office will distribute IDC funds in April, July, October, and January of each year.
 The funds will be transferred directly into the IDC accounts of the Principal Investigator and the corresponding department.
 Funds must be applied to activities that advance faculty research and sponsored project activity (As examples: travel to meet with Program Officers or project collaborators, payment for student workers, equipment and supply purchases, publication fees, etc.).
 Any questions about IDC account balances may be directed to Renee Rossi at email@example.com or Gladys Gabriel in the Controllers Office at firstname.lastname@example.org